mebjas/mebjas.github.io/_posts/2022-05-03-errors-in-qualcomm-documentation-halide-for-hvx.md

 In this article I'll assume you are aware of Halide and Qualcomm's DSP called Hexagon.
 Halide has a first class support for generating instructions supported on hexagon called HVX or Hexagon Vector eXtension.
 If you are not familiar with Halide and are just curious, you can start [here](https://betterprogramming.pub/write-fast-and-maintainable-code-with-halide-part-1-6a5c3a519250).

-If you are from Qualcomm and in a position to fix the documentation - please do and let me know.
-Once again, thanks for the documentation.
+~~If you are from Qualcomm and in a position to fix the documentation - please do and let me know.
+Once again, thanks for the documentation.~~

+> Update: I heard back from Qualcomm team, these issues have been addressed.
+See more context on the update below.
+I'm keeping this article as is considering its still the document that shows up first in Google search on the topic.

 ## Issues
 Here are a few issues observed.